 On 23rd June 2016 a historic referendum took place in which the British people voted by a narrow margin to leave the European Union.
-The repercussions of this decision will be felt over the coming months and years, but what effect, if any, will it have on online bingo?
+The repercussions of this decision will be felt over months and years, but what effect, if any, will it have on online bingo?

 There is no Europe-wide licensing regime for online gambling; all UK facing gambling sites are already required to have a UK licence so this will not change (as long as the UK itself stays intact and is not broken up by Scottish independence or Irish reunification).
-However, until Brexit is actually complete (which could take years if some kind of transitional arrangement is put in place) the UK will need to comply with the EU 4th Money Laundering Directive (although bingo sites which have players from EU countries such as Sweden will still need to comply).
-This was the first such directive to apply to online gambling and was to be enacted by June 2017.
+However, until Brexit is actually complete (which could take years if some kind of transitional arrangement is put in place) the UK will need to comply with the EU 4th Money Laundering Directive (and bingo sites which have players from EU countries such as Sweden will still need to comply even after that).
+This is the first such directive to apply to online gambling and has to be enacted by June 2017.
 Unless you are a true high roller spending tens of thousands of pounds or more at online bingo sites, this is unlikely to have any noticeable effect on you.

 Again, the specific tax that applies to online gambling transactions is the UK Point of Consumption Tax and not to do with any EU taxation rules BUT – and it is a big but – there are other taxes that the operators of online bingo sites have to pay such as VAT and corporation tax.
 While he was still Chancellor of the Exchequer George Osborne suggested that corporation tax could be slashed to encourage business in the UK, and while this would be beneficial to business in general it is also possible that the Treasury might see online gambling as a soft target for a tax revenue grab and actually increase the tax burden on the industry.
 Historically operators have avoided some of the tax burden by basing most of their operations in other jurisdictions and this brings us on to the third consideration which is……………